timeester3648/MultiEngine-UTL/docs/module_mvl.md

 using namespace utl;

 // Some raw data
-// (for example, received from external 'C' library)
+// (for example, received from an external 'C' library)
 // (let's also assume it's immutable and uses col-major layout for added challenge) const float  data[] = { 1.f, 2.f, 3.f, 4.f, 5.f, 6.f };
 const size_t rows   = 2;